 Update Oct 2013: The Wishing

 Well (as a pub) is no more...
-Claire and I had a drink in their
+Claire and I had a drink in there

 on it's last night - Saturday 27th April.
-Although their was
+Although there was

 still a contentious